bayespy/bayespy/INSTALL.rst

     pip install https://github.com/bayespy/bayespy/archive/master.zip

+If you have problems installing BayesPy, read the next section for more details.
 It is recommended to run the unit tests in order to check that BayesPy is working properly.
 Thus, install Nose and run the unit tests: